|Nutrition Facts (per serving)|

 Crush the cookies to your desired size.
 For the best control of the pieces, break them up by hand or use a mortar and pestle.

-In a blender, add 1/4 cup of milk and the ice cream.
+In a blender, add the milk and the ice cream.

 Blend until smooth.
 Add more ice cream for a thicker consistency and more milk for a thinner milkshake.

-Add the majority of the cookies (reserving some as a topping) and pulse a few times, just enough to mix in the cookies but not chop them further.
+Add the majority of the cookies, reserving some as a topping.
+Pulse a few times, just enough to mix in the cookies but not chop them further.

 - You can also crush the cookies in a plastic bag with a rolling pin or mallet or give them a very quick pulse in a food processor or blender.
 With either method, it's easy to crush them into fine bits, so be gentle and go slow to create chunks.